ABDULMLK-ALHARBI/virustotal-list-scanner/README.md

 `whois`

-Install the required libraries using:
+Install the required libraries :

 ```bash
 All pip install requests will be auto-completed by the script.